Never Miss a Chance to Do the Most Good

 Our holistic approach focuses on transitions from instability – oftentimes even a life on the streets – to self-sufficiency marked by physical, mental, emotional, and spiritual stability.

 The Salvation Army provides a continuum of care to our unhoused clients, both individuals as well as families.
 If we have space, no one is turned away.
 For those desiring to break through poverty, The Salvation Army provides a very effective program, Pathway of Hope.
-Our professional case workers work closely with the client to provide training and assistance in securing gainful employment.
-Each client is evaluated based on individual needs and receives essential life skills training, such as interview skills, budgeting, and personal finance.
-Upon employment, The Salvation Army will continue to provide shelter and meals so the client can save toward obtaining independent housing.
+Case management professionals work closely with clients as they prepare for and seek employment.
+Once employed, The Salvation Army continues to provide shelter and meals so clients can save for housing.
+Each year, an average of 120 individuals joyfully move to housing in the community.

 Renee’s Story

-For 14 years, Renee (an actual Salvation Army client, whose name is changed to protect her identity) served our country in the US Air Force.
-Upon honorable discharge, Renee took a civilian job, had an apartment, and led what appeared to be a normal life.
+For 14 years, Renee (an actual Salvation Army client, her name is changed to protect her identity) served our country in the US Air Force.
+Upon honorable discharge, Renee took a civilian job, had an apartment and led what appeared to be a normal life.

 For Renee, a storm was brewing.
 She developed a fear she couldn’t handle on her own, a mounting, severe paranoia of being around people.
 Her mental health deteriorated to the point where Renee couldn’t leave her apartment.